x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 2. Check whether you have EWS enabled for the account.

 For more information, see [Securing Outlook for iOS and Android in Exchange Online](secure-outlook-for-ios-and-android.md).
-If one of the above checks doesn't resolve the issue, please open an in-app support ticket.
+If one of the above checks doesn't resolve the issue, open an in-app support ticket.

 ### Q: Will Outlook for iOS and Android support third-party unified endpoint management (MDM, EMM, or UEM) solutions?

-For more information, please see [Managing Outlook for iOS and Android in Exchange Online](./manage-outlook-for-ios-and-android.md).
+For more information, see [Managing Outlook for iOS and Android in Exchange Online](./manage-outlook-for-ios-and-android.md).

 ### Q: Is a license required to use Outlook for iOS and Android?